 As a educator, consultant, presenter and writer, I have continued to advocate for criminal justice reform and equity.
-I teach at Berkeley Law and Mills College Graduate School of Business and Public Policy.
-I am the co-creator of the interative education experience, "The Mock City Council on Police Reform and Gun Control."
+I taught at Berkeley Law and Mills College Graduate School of Business and Public Policy.
+I am the co-creator of two interactive educational experiences "The Mock City Council on Police Reform and Gun Control" and the CrimSim, a intensive role play of the criminal justice system.
 I have also written and presented several multi-media talks on constitutional and legal issues for community groups and schools in the bay area.
 These include: “The Constitution in Action: The Rapper 2Chainz, The Fourth Amendment, and Six Stories of Constitutional Rights in the Real World” and “Our Lips Are Sealed and Every Breath You Take: Six Strategies for a Traffic Stop After a Glass of Wine.”

 I received a Bachelor of Arts degree with honors and distinction in Ethnic Studies from the

 University of California, Berkeley.
 I earned my JD from Stanford Law School.
 I grew up in